Response time central-limit and failure rate estimation for stationary periodic rate monotonic real-time systems: Stationary periodic rate monotonic real-time systems

 In this paper we consider \textit{periodic} tasks, meaning that an instance of each task is periodically released at a given rate, and a single core system, \ie~only one task is processed at a time.
+Hence a real-time system is referred to only with its task set.
+The deadlines are \textit{implicit}, \ie~an instance of a task should finish its execution before the next instance of the same task in order to respect its timing requirements.
+Note that all notations are summarized in Table~\ref{tab:notations}.